 Is tipping in Mexico necessary?
-I’ve come across this question quite a lot online.
+I’ve come across this question quite a lot online, especially from first-time visitors.
 There is some confusion on the travelers’ side as to whether they should tip or not when in Mexico.
 Honestly, it’s a very good question since tipping varies widely worldwide.
 While in some countries tipping is customary or even optional, there are others where it’s considered an insult (ahem, Japan).

 In this post, I will cover all these questions.
 I will tell you whom to tip, whom we don’t normally tip, tip amounts, the controversy revolving around it, and a few recommendations.
 Tipping is a whole culture that we need to understand.
 If you want to know more, continue reading below.